surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/add-credentials-to-powershell-functions.md

 ### Prompting for credentials

-Using `Get-Credential` in parentheses `()` at run time causes the `Get-credential` to run first.
+Using `Get-Credential` in parentheses `()` at run time causes the `Get-Credential` to run first.
 You are prompted for a username and password.
-You could use the **Credential** or **UserName** parameters of `Get-credential` to pre-populate the username and domain.
+You could use the **Credential** or **UserName** parameters of `Get-Credential` to pre-populate the username and domain.
 The following example uses a technique called splatting to pass parameters to the `Set-RemoteRegistryValue` function.
 For more information about splatting, check out the [about_Splatting][about_Splatting] article.